-Massage Therapy for a Healthy Heart
+Massage Therapy for Heart Health

 A regular and consistent massage regimen can reduce the risks associated with stress.
-Studies have shown that consistent massage therapy can contribute to reducing the risk of heart attack.
+Studies have shown that consistent massage helps reduce the risk of heart attack.
 Massage therapy relaxes contracted muscles and assists the veins in moving blood through the circulatory system, thus reducing strain on the heart.
-Research also reveals that massage reduces heart rate, lowers blood pressure and increase blood circulation.
+Research also reveals that massage reduces heart rate, lowers blood pressure and increases blood circulation.

 A pilot study at Cedars-Sinai Medical Center showed that inpatient massage treatments performed after heart bypass surgery reduced pain levels, decreased the frequency and severity of muscle spasms and improved sleep.

 Before receiving massage therapy for a heart condition, first consult your primary care physician or your cardiologist.
 If your doctor advises that massage may help you, find a massage therapist who meets the licensing requirements in your state.
 If you live in a state that does not require licensing, choose a therapist who is nationally certified or is a member of a massage therapy professional association, such as AMTA or ABMP.

 Regardless of your age, size, gender or health, massage therapy performed by a qualified therapist can improve your heart health by reducing the effects of stress on the body, promoting relaxation of body and mind, and enhancing your overall well-being.
 Give us a call to discover how massage offers a drug-free, non-invasive and pleasurable approach to helping the cardiovascular system feel better and function better!
-808.885.4459
+808.885.4459. http://www.PacificMassageServices.com